renanthera/simc-wiki/Logos.md

 # Collection of SimulationCraft logos throughout World of Warcraft expansions.

-All modern logos are created by Julianne Albert.
+All modern logos are created by graphics designer Julianne Albert (enchant@silkenfire.com).

 ## Battle for Azeroth